All numbers and rates pertain to place of residence (not occurrence).

 Base Layers:

 Base layers are background information to provide contextual references for local-level maps.
 They are especially suited for tract-level maps and give real-world reference to maps you create in OASIS.
-There are three toggle-able (on/off) base layers:
+There are six toggle-able (on/off) base layers:

-Aerial Photography
+Aerial Photograph

 Street Map